Visual Content Detection in Educational Videos with Transfer Learning and Dataset Enrichment: Acknowledgement

 \section{Acknowledgement}

 The authors wish to express their sincere gratitude to all current and former members of the Videopoints team, especially Jatindera Walia who manages the frameworks employed.
 Partial support was received from the National Science Foundation under award NSF-SBIR-1820045.
+This work was completed in part with resources provided by the Research Computing Data Core at the University of Houston.